Dave Kopel: Early life and education

-Kopel earned a B.A. in history with highest honors from Brown University, and won the National Geographic Society Prize for best history thesis with a biography of Arthur M. Schlesinger, Jr. He graduated magna cum laude from the University of Michigan Law School.
+Kopel earned a B.A. in history with highest honors from Brown University, and won the National Geographic Society Prize for best history thesis with a biography of Arthur M. Schlesinger Jr. He graduated magna cum laude from the University of Michigan Law School.
 He was also a contributing editor of the Michigan Law Review.

 Political views and activism

-Politically he is a lifelong registered Democrat but a confessed small government libertarian at heart who voted for Ralph Nader in 2000.
+Kopel is a lifelong registered Democrat but a professed small government libertarian at heart who voted for Ralph Nader in 2000.
 In addition, he voted for Ron Paul in 1988; and George W. Bush in 2004 for reasons related to foreign policy.

-Kopel opposes gun control and is a benefactor member of the National Rifle Association.
+Kopel opposes gun control and is a benefactor member of the National Rifle Association of America.
 His articles on gun control and gun violence have been cited in the Opposing Viewpoints Series.
 In 2003, Kopel wrote in National Review "Simply put, if not for gun control, Hitler would not have been able to murder 21 million people."
-He recently contributed an article to the 59th Volume of the Syracuse Law Review entitled "The Natural Right of Self-Defense: Heller's Lesson for the World."
+In 2008, he contributed an article to the 59th Volume of the Syracuse Law Review entitled "The Natural Right of Self-Defense: Heller's Lesson for the World".
 He appeared in FahrenHYPE 9/11, a film that disputes the allegations in Fahrenheit 9/11.
 Kopel's Independence Institute received 1.42 million dollars of funding for its activities by the National Rifle Association.

-While professing to be an opponent of gun control, Kopel testified before a U.S. Senate Judiciary Committee on March 26, 2019 that he in fact supports "Red Flag Laws" aka Extreme Risk Protection Orders, that are heavily supported and pushed by gun control groups and advocates.
+Kopel testified before a U.S. Senate Judiciary Committee on March 26, 2019, that he supports red flag laws, which empower judges to order the temporary seizure of firearms from persons they deem to be of high threat to themselves or others.

-In 2008, Kopel appeared before the United States Supreme Court as part of the team presenting the defense's oral argument in District of Columbia v.
+In 2008, Kopel appeared before the United States Supreme Court as part of the team presenting the plaintiff's oral argument in District of Columbia v.
 Heller.
 His Heller amicus brief for a law coalition of law enforcement organizations and district attorneys was cited four times in the Court’s Heller opinions.
 His brief in McDonald v.
-Chicago (2010) was cited by Justice Alito’s plurality opinion, and twice by Justice Stevens’ dissent.
+Chicago (2010) was cited by Justice Samuel Alito's plurality opinion, and twice by Justice John Paul Stevens's dissent.
 He has also testified numerous times before Congress and state legislatures, including before the U.S. Senate Judiciary Committee on the Supreme Court nominations of Elena Kagan and Sonia Sotomayor.